FaezehShakouri/xPOAP/README.md

 ## Considerations

-This project is PoC and has known and unknown bugs.
+This project is a PoC and has known and unknown bugs.
-Also without loss of generality, the source code has some hardcoded data in it.
+Also, without loss of generality, the source code has some hardcoded data in it.

 ## Project Structure